Employment in the UK: January 2025

 Economic inactivity

-People not in the labour force (also known as economically inactive) who are not in employment but do not meet the internationally accepted definition of unemployment because they have not been seeking work within the last four weeks and/or are unable to start work in the next two weeks.
+People not in the labour force (also known as economically inactive) are not in employment but do not meet the internationally accepted definition of unemployment because they have not been seeking work within the last four weeks and/or are unable to start work in the next two weeks.
 The economic inactivity rate is the proportion of people aged between 16 and 64 years who are not in the labour force.

 Employment